JereNwa/learn-to-code-in-html/index.md

 Code editor - Visual Studio Code for both Windows and macOS.

->**Always remember to keep filename extensions ticked and to end the filename with _.html_.** <br/>
+>**Always remember to keep filename extensions ticked and to end the filename with _.html_.**
->**Also remember that you need to put the HTML file in a folder if you're using a text editor.**

 ## The Basics

-Before we can start, you need to create a new project (VS Code) or folder (Notepad/TextEdit) with all your HTML files.
+Before we can start, you need to create a new folder with all your HTML files.

-Create a new folder/project called `learn-to-code`
+Create a new folder called `learn-to-code`

-Create a new file in the folder/project called `basic-website.html`.
+Create a new file in the folder called `basic-website.html`.

 To learn HTML, we're going to have to start with the basics.